-The Brewers secured Liam’s services for a club record fee from SPL side Ross County following a goal laden two year spell in the SPL that saw him score 48 goals in 99 appearances for the Staggies.
+The Brewers secured Liam’s services for a club record fee from Scottish Premiership side Ross County in the summer of 2017, following a goal-laden two-year spell that saw him score 48 goals in 99 appearances for the Staggies.

-Belfast-born Liam began his career with Cliftonville scoring 19 times in his first full campaign.
-His goalscoring exploits earned him the Northern Ireland Football Writer’s Player Of The Year Award in 2010.
+Belfast-born Liam began his career with Cliftonville, scoring 19 times in his first full campaign.
+His goalscoring exploits earned him the Northern Ireland Football Writer’s Player of the Year Award in 2010.

-In 2012/13 he scored 29 times as Cliftonville won the league title for the first time since 1998 and the title was retained the following year with Liam adding a further 21 goals.
+In the 2012/13 season, he scored 29 times as Cliftonville won the league title for the first time since 1998, and the title was retained the following year with Liam adding a further 21 goals.

 After signing a pre-contract agreement with Ross County, Liam began to make his mark in Scotland.
 Liam has also represented Northern Ireland at senior level, scoring his first international goal against New Zealand.

 His second full-season as a Burton Albion player saw him become joint-top goal-scorer with 14 goals at the end of the 2018/19 campaign, alongside fellow-forward Lucas Akins.